zanza00/learn-fp-ts/option/type-guards.md

 # Type guards

-`fp-ts` has a neat way to deal with type guards , using [Option\#getRefinements](https://gcanti.github.io/fp-ts/modules/Option.ts.html#getrefinement-function)
+`fp-ts` has a neat way to deal with type guards, using [Option\#getRefinements](https://gcanti.github.io/fp-ts/modules/Option.ts.html#getrefinement-function)

 The problem stem from typescript type safety